RebootJeff/functionalJS/underscore-loops/underscoreExercises.md

 		input: {two: 2, four: 4, three: 3, twelve: 12}
 		output: [2, 4, 3, 12]

-5. Use _.map to mimic the previous behavior.
+5. Use `_.map` to mimic the previous behavior.

 		input: {two: 2, four: 4, three: 3, twelve: 12}
 		output: [2, 4, 3, 12]
-6. Use _.filter to return all the even numbers in an array.
+6. Use `_.filter` to return all the even numbers in an array. *Hint:* Feel free to Google how to use Underscore's filter method.

 		input: [9,8,7,6,5,2]
 		output: [8,6,2]